fickryiman/setup-project-with-webpack/README.md

 # setup-project-with-webpack
-build a simple yet powerful webpack boilerplate, which I can later use as a starting point in your projects
+Build a simple yet powerful webpack boilerplate, which I can later use as a starting point in your projects

-Instructions
+Instructions:

 Initialize a new project and install webpack
 * First set up a new GitHub repository for this exercise.
 * Follow the instructions from the getting started guide (https://webpack.js.org/guides/getting-started/#basic-setup) to set up the basics.
 Implement all the steps from Basic Setup to NPM Scripts.